yliu522/Portfolio/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Statistics
+  - course: PhD in Biostatistics
     institution: University A
     year: 2021